btlindert/actant-1/sleep/README.md

 ## Analysing data files

 Files can be analysed individually using the graphical user interface or in a batch using batch scripts.
-A description of how to batch process files can be found [here](/batch/README.md)
+A description of how to batch process files can be found [here](/batch/README.md).

 ## Graphical user interface (gui)

 To start the gui, run `actant.m`.
-An empty graphical user interface (GUI) will open.
+An empty gui will open.

 ## File conversion